 What are the results?
 I asked.
 “We have an appointment at 2 pm, I’ve cleared your schedule.”

 Being asked into the specialist’s office rather than getting the results over the phone is never good news, and the second impact dawned on me.
 When we receive bad news, it influences those around us.
-Every facial expression, every change of tone will be picked up by the watchful eyes of those that care about us and the resolution of the problem.
+Every facial expression and every change of tone will be picked up by the watchful eyes of those that care about us and the resolution of the problem.

 My self-awareness let me notice this increased vigilance.
 I therefore intentionally self-regulated my demeanor to one of pragmatism.